Catawba at a Glance

 Annual Tuition and Fees

-According to a survey of 2020 graduates, 99.1% were employed or enrolled in graduate school within 12 months following graduation.
+According to a survey of recent graduates, 99% were employed or enrolled in graduate school within 12 months following graduation.

-- Our graduates attend graduate school at institutions such as Elon University School of Law, North Carolina State University, UNC-Charlotte, University of Georgia, and University of South Carolina.
+- Our graduates attend graduate school at institutions such as Elon University School of Law, Harvard University, North Carolina State University, Northwestern University, University North Carolina-Charlotte, University of Georgia, and University of South Carolina, Vanderbilt University, and Wake Forest University School of Law.

 - Our graduates have gone on to work for companies such as Ernst & Young, Lowes Corporate Headquarters, Wake Forest Baptist Medical Center, The Walt Disney Company, and the State of North Carolina, Office of the Lt.
 Governor.